 Releases by jay-z

-From 2004 to 2007, Jay-Z served as president and chief executive officer of Def Jam Recordings, during which time he played a role in the commercial development of artists such as Kanye West, Rihanna, and Ne-Yo.
-He co-founded the clothing brand Rocawear in 1999 and established the 40/40 Club chain of sports bars in 2003.
-In 2008, he launched Roc Nation, an entertainment company encompassing management, recording, and publishing.
-In 2015, he acquired the technology firm Aspiro and oversaw the expansion of its streaming service "Tidal".
-In 2019, Jay-Z became the first hip hop artist to be recognized as a billionaire.
-He married Beyoncé in 2008, and they have three children.
+From 2004 to 2007, Jay-Z served as president and chief executive officer of Def Jam Recordings, supporting the careers of artists including Kanye West, Rihanna, and Ne-Yo.
+He co-founded the clothing retailer Rocawear in 1999 and the luxury bar chain 40/40 Club in 2003.
+In 2008, he launched Roc Nation, a multi-disciplinary entertainment agency, and in 2015 acquired Aspiro, expanding its media streaming service Tidal.
+Through these ventures, he became the first hip-hop billionaire in 2019.
+Jay-Z married Beyoncé in 2008, and the couple have three children.

-Jay-Z is among the best-selling music artists of all time, with an estimated 140 million records sold worldwide.
-He has won 25 Grammy Awards, the most by any hip hop artist, and has received additional honors including the NAACP President’s Award, three Emmy Awards, and a nomination for a Tony Award.
-He was ranked by Billboard among the 100 greatest artists of all time, became the first rapper inducted into the Songwriters Hall of Fame, and was the first solo living rapper inducted into the Rock and Roll Hall of Fame.
-In 2013, Time included him on its list of the 100 most influential people in the world.
+With over 140 million records sold, Jay-Z is among the best-selling music artists and has won 25 Grammy Awards, ranking eighth overall and second among hip-hop artists.
+He has received the NAACP's President's Award and three Emmy Awards, including two Primetime Emmys, and has been nominated for a Tony Award.
+He is the first rapper inducted into the Songwriters Hall of Fame and the first solo living rapper inducted into the Rock and Roll Hall of Fame.
+Time included him in its list of the 100 most influential people in the world in 2013, and Billboard has ranked him as the highest-grossing American hip-hop touring act.

 Studio albums